Last updated on April 1st, 2023 at 04:06 pm

 What is Digital Thermostat?

-Simply speaking, it is a conditional switcher that could control the input power supply status of the wired loads.
+Simply speaking, most digital thermostats are conditional switchers that could control the input power supply status of the wired loads.

-Considering our products mainly for industrial and commercial purpose, where requires a long term and constantly temperature range, therefore our digital temperature controllers without the setting option for time spans.
+Considering our products are mainly for industrial and commercial purposes, which require a long-term and constant temperature range, therefore our digital temperature controllers do without the setting option for time spans.

 How digital thermostat works?

-Target temperature Range is the most important parameter to a digital temperature controller no matter it is a programmable thermostat or non-editable.
+Target temperature Range is the most important parameter of a digital temperature controller no matter it is a programmable thermostat or non-editable.

 [Temperature set-point] like the position of the boy’s hand, [hysteresis] like the length of the yoyo rope; these two parameters determine the “target temperature range”.

-Most thermostats use bidirectional [hysteresis], but some thermostats may only use unidirectional [hysteresis], please check the product manual.
+Most thermostats like STC-1000 (STC-1000 Setting video) use bidirectional [hysteresis], but some thermostats may only use unidirectional [hysteresis], please check the product manual.

 - One advantage of this design is that it is easy to implement hierarchical management, that is, the administrator can set a limit setting range for the SP to avoid misoperation by ordinary users.
 Such as the STC-9100 and 9200 controllers.

-- Another reason is it is easy to operate to users, especially mounted on dispaly fridgers; that is why most of our big panel thermostat for commercial purpose are base on the Set-point method.
+- Another reason is it is easy to operate for users, especially mounted on display fridges; that is why most of our big panel thermostats for commercial purposes are based on the Set-point method.

-Most of the digital thermostats within the alert function, mainly through visible (the screen shows error code), audible (buzzer screams), some of them exist an output relay to wiring the remote alertor.
+Most digital thermostats within an alert function, mainly visible (the screen shows an error code), or audible (buzzer screams), and some of them exist an output relay to wiring the remote alert.

-Once the instant room temperature exceeds the indicated silent range, the controller could alarm to remind people to check the problems as soon as possible, in this way to reduce the loss.
+Once the instant room temperature exceeds the indicated silent range, the controller could alarm to remind people to check the problems as soon as possible, this way reduces the loss.

 Like the “target temperature range”, the “safe/silent temperature range” also usually be realized in two methods: